 In 1871 at the age of 17, Gustave travelled extensively from Kensington to Exeter and Southsea where lived some of his paternal family.
 In June his father encouraged him to travel to the south of Spain where his brother Federico was living.
 Arriving on the ship Britannia in Gibraltar, he travelled to Málaga and then on to Granada where he created visions of the scenery my means of watercolours and then from Darro on towards Jaen where he met up with Federico (Fritz).
 Christmas of 1871 found the two brothers in Jerez de la Frontera, Cádiz.
 Gustave then spent most of 1872 in Madrid and had to have experienced the effects of the War of the Carlistas which was convulsing Spain at the time.
 Both brothers were fluent in English, French and German each brother conversing with their father in English and their mother in French.

 Although both parents emphasized their education in linguistics and music, they found an interest in engineering as a result of their mental agility.
-At this time, Federico translated a German encyclopaedia into Spanish - all four volumes of text and four volumes of plates and in 1885 published 'Elementos de minería o laboreo de minas y preparación mecánica de las menas' as well as an article 'Tiempos prehistóricos' (1884).
+At this time, Federico translated a German encyclopaedia into Spanish - all four volumes of text and four volumes of plates and in 1885 published 'Elementos de minería o laboreo de minas y preparación mecánica de las menas' as well as an article 'Tiempos prehistóricos' (1884) and in 1888 an 800 page encyclopaedia of Great Inventions in Spanish.
 The younger brother, Gustave, started an unfinished article on the arabic domination of Lorca, Murcia.
 Both brothers were close both in family and in their interest in mining.

 In 1873 Gustave and Federico returned to Britain when Gustave started work with the London, Chatham and Dover Railway for whom he worked until 1875 when Federico called him back to Spain.
 Following the same route as before, he arrived in Granada in March, 1875.
 Later the same year he travelled to Dólar for work for three months in the mines which were rich in iron, copper and mercury after which he returned to Granada.
 On 28th September 1875 he became engaged to María del Rosario Sirvent de Berganza, a beautiful girl from Málaga, daughter of an Alicantine soldier called Juan Sirvent y Picó, who had fought in the War of the Carlistas.
 After a long engagement (nearly five years), they finally married in Gibraltar on 15th June 1881 on Gustave's 25th birthday.
 The following year the couple had a son who died the same day.
 However, they were to go on to have ten more children, seven of whom survived to adulthood.
 Sadly, on the 4th June 1885 their nine month old son Percy died of cholera during an epidemic.